hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 }
 ```

-An `info` request like this:
+An `info` request for a single parameter looks like this

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 http://server/hapi/info?id=MY_MAG_DATA&parameters=Bx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-would result in a header listing only the one dataset parameter:
+and would result in the following header:

 ```javascript
 {  "HAPI": "2.0",